ues-io/uesio/README.md

 ## Build

-1. Build all applications (compilation)
+1. Build all applications.
+Compilation of the go code and transpilation from TS to JS.

 ```
 npm run build-all